 If you are wondering where to ski in April in Italy, then Livigno may well be the perfect choice.
-Regarded as one of the most snow-sure resorts in the country, this charming village offers one of Italy’s longest ski seasons thanks to its reputation for very cold winter months.
-This helps to preserve a fantastic base of snow for the spring, which can be enjoyed across 115km of runs that are perfectly suited to beginners and intermediates.
+This charming village offers one of Italy’s longest ski seasons thanks to its reputation for very cold winter months.
+This helps to preserve a fantastic base of snow for the spring, which can be enjoyed across 115km of runs.
+Perfectly suited to beginners and intermediates.
 Much of the town’s accommodation is ski-in ski-out, making for easy access to blissful days enjoying the fresh powder.
-Skiers can also enjoy the option of packing two destinations into their April ski holiday, by taking a day trip over to the neighbouring glamorous Swiss resort of St. Moritz.
+Skiers can also enjoy the option of taking a day trip over to the neighbouring glamorous Swiss resort of St. Moritz.

 Stay at: Hotel Livigno, a classic Alpine family-run hotel with a restaurant serving South Tyrolean cuisine.

-Europe’s highest ski resort, Val Thorens, sits at 2,300m with slopes reaching up to 3,230m, which makes it one of the best places to ski in April.
-You’ll often find the finest conditions in the Three Valleys around Val Thorens with snow all but guaranteed late into the season and the resort open until the start of May.
+Europe’s highest ski resort, Val Thorens, sits at 2,300m with slopes reaching up to 3,230m.
+You’ll find the finest conditions here with snow all but guaranteed late into the season and the resort open until the start of May.
 A lot of the slopes here are north-facing, which protects the snow on sunny spring afternoons.
-There’s a brilliant atmosphere in resort with plenty of sprawling sun terraces to sit back and enjoy a lazy lunch or post-ski drink.
+There’s a brilliant atmosphere in resort with plenty of sun terraces to sit back and enjoy a post-ski drink.

 Stay at: Le Fitz Roy, a fabulous five-star hotel in a slope-side location with ski-in ski-out access to the Three Valleys.